nielsenjared/nielsenjared.github.io/content/blog/big-o-notation/index.md

 We’ll return to both as we proceed.

-Before we get into any code, let’s get hands-on to get a feel for Big O. We’ll use an example from [Grokking Algorithms](https://amzn.to/376TGy9) ( _Note: Amazon links are affiliate_ ).
+Before we get into any code, let’s get hands-on to get a feel for Big O using a simple variation on a classic problem: [cutting stock](https://en.wikipedia.org/wiki/Cutting_stock_problem).

-Let's say I give you a square piece of paper and ask you to divide it into sixteen squares.
+Let's say I give you a square piece of plywood and ask you to cut it into sixteen squares of equal size.
 How would you approach this problem?

-You could take the brute force approach and draw sixteen individual squares.
+You could take the brute force approach and use your jigsaw to cut sixteen individual squares.
 If you take this approach, how many steps, or computations, will you perform?

 Sixteen.

-One for each square that you draw.
+One for each square that you cut.

 Is there an approach that requires fewer steps?

 Of course!

-Fold the paper in half.
-Then in half again.
+Cut the square of plywood in half.
+Stack the two pieces and then cut them in half again.

 How man squares did you just create?

 Four!

+But how many cuts did it require?

+Only two.

-Now fold it in half two more times.
+Now cut the stack in half again, stack those pieces, and make one more dividing cut.

-When you unfold it, the paper will be divided into sixteen squares.
+How many squared of plywood does that create?

+Sixteen?

-How many steps, or computations, were required?
+How many cuts, or _computations_, were required?

 Four.